 Disclosure: Some of the links are affiliate links, meaning (at no additional cost to you) this blog earns a small commission if you click through and make a purchase.

 I had a little birthday this week 🙂 and so far I have had three separate birthday celebrations.
 Yay me!

 The first of the festivities was a whitewater rafting trip on the Nantahala River with my mother and Rob.
 We had a blast!
-The weather was perfect, the water was fast and the river wasn’t terribly crowded.
+The weather was perfect, the water was fast, and the river wasn’t terribly crowded.

 There are several outfitters that offer guided and unguided trips, and children as young as 7 can make the run.
-Because the water is pumped from the bottom of Lake Nantahala, the temperature of the water is in the low 50’s all year round.
+Because the river is pumped from the bottom of Lake Nantahala, the temperature of the water is in the low 50’s all year round.

-Mama was shouting orders left and right which in fact caused more confusion for everyone if you ask me (and I guess you kind of did ask me since you are reading my blog.)
-The average age of employee there was somewhere around 82, which makes it a little tough for them to toss around heavy and awkward rafts.
+Mama was shouting orders left and right which, in fact, caused more confusion for everyone if you ask me (and I guess you kind of did ask me since you are reading my blog.)
+The average age of employees there was somewhere around 82, which makes it a little tough for them to toss around heavy and awkward rafts.

-The three of us managed to stay in the boat the entire way down the river, although we did play a quick game of bumper boats getting slammed between another raft and a tree.
+The three of us managed to stay in the boat the entire way down the river, although we did play a quick game of bumper boats by getting slammed between another raft and a tree.
 Rob thought it was very funny watching my mom and I fly out of our seats.

 After the run, we changed into dry clothes and had a picnic lunch at one of the many picnic tables lining the river.
 It is a lot of fun to sit and watch the other rafters and kayakers pass by.
 If you forget to bring your lunch with you, there are a few places around to get a bite to eat, and Bryson City is a short drive down the mountain.